craigrachow/CISM/governance.md

 - Focuses on value delivery and risk reduction.
 - Long-term direction, not operational detail.
 - Reviewed regularly.
-- Strategy Development starts with current state assesment.
+- Strategy Development starts with current state assessment.
 Then gap analysis occurs against future state.
 The strategy or roadmap outlines path forward.
+- Assumptions - Information assets are known.
+An understanding of what it means to protect.
+Data life cycle management process is in place.

 **Memory hook:**
 > *Strategy answers “why”, not “how”.*
+>
+**Six outcomes of a clear information security strategy:**
+> *Strategic Alignment - Investments align to business strategy, linking security objectives and controls to the organisations strategic plan and goals*
+> *Risk Management - Keeps risk within organisations tolerance levels.
+Embedding robst processes to identify, assess and address threats to data's confidentiality, integrity, and availability*
+> *Value Delivery - ensuring security investments optimise resources and produce measurable benefits*
+> *Resources Optimisation - Resources must be used efficiently.
+Allocating people, budget and tools efficiently o support the security program*
+> *Performance Measurement - Using KPI's,KRI's and relevant metrics to track and demonstrate the programs effectiveness*
+> *Assurance Process Integration - coordinating internal/external audit and compliance activity within the security program*
+>

 **Example:**
 A digital expansion strategy drives investment in cloud security governance.